 As $\PGL(4m, q)$ acts regularly on frames, there exists a unique element $h \in \allowbreak \PGL(4m, q)$ which maps $e_i$ to $e_{i+2m}$ for all $i \in \{ 1, \ldots, 2m \}$.
 Then put

 \end{enumerate} \end{Example}

-Note that Example 2 can be obtained from Example 1 using the recursion in Example 3.
+Note that the second example can be obtained from the first example using the recursion of the third example.
 The recursion is a tensor product construction, hence this clarifies the aforementioned connection to the construction in Appendix A of \cite{AG2021}.